kubestash/docs/docs/guides/volumesnapshot/pvc/index.md

 Now, retrieve the YAML representation of the above created `Snapshot`, and inspect the `spec.status` section to see the backup information of the targeted backup components.

-If we check the YAML of the `Snapshot`, we can find the information about the backed up components.
+Now, retrieve the YAML representation of the above created `Snapshot`, and inspect the `spec.status` section to see the backup information of the targeted backup components.

 ```bash
 $ kubectl get snapshots  -n demo gcs-repository-pvc-volume-snapshot-frequent-backup-1705402801 -o yaml